andrew/ultimate-awesome/README.md

 - [awesome-allure](https://github.com/Avaddon-tfa/awesome-allure) - The collection of all Allure Report adaptors for tools and frameworks .
 - [awesome-starz](https://github.com/blkdevcon/awesome-starz) - GitHub Starred Repos List.
 - [awesome-blockchain](https://github.com/Blockchain-DC/awesome-blockchain) - A collection of valuable resources for anyone starting to explore blockchain technologies.
+- [awesome-ghost](https://github.com/brandonhimpfen/awesome-ghost) - A curated list of awesome resources, themes, plugins, and tools for the Ghost blogging platform.
 - [awesome-scalability-zh](https://github.com/carlos19960601/awesome-scalability-zh) - Awesome-scalability 的中文翻译.
 - [awesome-cryptoart](https://github.com/cdr6934/awesome-cryptoart) - The following page puts together links, guides, tutorials and inspirations on all and everything that is involved in cryptoart .
 - [awesome-eos](https://github.com/cryptopeng/awesome-eos) - Eos blockchain develop information.